 The overall value of Canadian automotive (vehicles and auto parts) imports from the United States increased by 6 percent in 2016.
 That includes a 9.6% increase in automotive parts imports and a 5.8% increase in total motor vehicle imports.
 In 2016, the total value of Canadian imports value of vehicles from the United States (cars, medium and heavy duty trucks) totaled C$42 billion/US$33.7 billion, including a 9.3% increase for light vehicles imports offsetting an 11.9% decrease in medium and heavy duty truck imports.
 Canadian automotive parts imports totaled US$30.1 billion/C$38 billion in 2016 (source: US International Trade Administration).

 Canada’s robust aftermarket is partially due to strong light vehicle sales over the past several years.
 1.9 million vehicles were sold in 2015, up 2.6% from the 1.85 million sold in 2014.
 The most popular vehicle type is CUV, which recently replaced compact cars as the most popular.
 On the other hand, kilometers driven has been slightly declining, according to Transport Canada.
 As of July 2016, there were 26.3 million light vehicles in operation in Canada, increasing at an annual average of 2.9% per year since 2007.
 The light vehicle fleet is expected to grow to 29.9 million registered vehicles by 2021 (source: US International Trade Administration).

-The automotive industry in Canada employs more than 388,000 people.
+The automotive industry in Canada employs nearly 400,000 people.